Super Bowl LI halftime show: Rehearsals

 By January 2017, Gaga began posting images on her social media accounts, showing her practicing for the show.
-She built a tent in her backyard where she rehearsed with her dancers.
-The group rehearsed in it for more than a week, then moved to larger venues in Hollywood to work on the rest of the show.
-Finally, all the equipment was sent to Houston, where the final rehearsals took place.
+She first built a tent in her backyard where she rehearsed with her dancers for weeks.
 Gaga enlisted vocal coach Don Lawrence to help her belt out the correct notes.
 Lawrence worked with Gaga for her National Anthem performance the previous year, as well as during her concert tours.

 Pepsi uploaded a behind-the-scenes video from the rehearsals, where Gaga explained the main challenge was to make the halftime performance different from the preceding years but to still keep it about the music.
 On his social media, choreographer Richy Jackson was shown in the middle of a session with the dancers, displaying the characteristic moves from the song, "Bad Romance".
 Jackson said the dancers were hand-picked and had worked before with the singer.
 He added the show would unveil a different aspect of Gaga, since she had never had the opportunity to perform on a big world stage like the Super Bowl.

 As the day of the show approached, the singer kept posting short videos from rehearsals as well as behind-the-scenes.
 She showed her pre-game dance routines and choreography, FaceTimeing with her grandmother, warming up for the show, and the onstage activities.
 Toman explained that they wanted to have fans get "a peek into the journey to halftime, tapping into the artist fanbase—that really works.
 Doing a behind-the-scenes content program, giving people that glimpse of what it takes to prepare.
 People love that.
 So that really worked and we continue to do that."
 In an interview with Billboard, Gaga explained: "I really had a real sense of being in the zone for this performance, worked on it for a really long time, took months, trained hard.
 Every second I wanted to give the world and my fans what they deserve, a great show.
 Its really exciting, I wanted to enjoy the moment not just be hell bent [sic] on everything."